How to set up gas and electric for the first time

 1. Find out who supplies your energy

-The first step to setting up energy bills in your new home is to find out who already provides the gas and electricity.
-The simplest way to do this is by asking the previous owners or developer (if it’s a new build).
+The first step in setting up energy bills for your new home is to find out which company (or companies) currently supply the gas and electricity.
+If you’ve bought the property, the simplest way to do this is by asking the previous owner – or, if it’s a new-build, your developer.

 You should also look out for a letter addressed to ‘the occupier’ when you move in.
 This should give you any information you need about your gas and electricity or dual fuel supplier.

-If you’re moving into a rental property and you’re responsible for new tenant gas and electric bills, ask the letting agent or landlord who the energy supplier is for your new home.
+If you’re moving into a rental property and are responsible for new tenant gas and electric bills, ask the letting agent or landlord.

 For gas – use the Find My Supplier service or call the Meter Number Helpline on 0870 608 1524.